Steppin' Out (Violin, Cello, and Piano) - Programme Notes

 Steppin’ Out (1996), commissioned by the CBC, is the result of a compositional crisis.

-in the compositional “blue box” (recycling bin; it’s still there).
+into my compositional “blue box” (recycling bin; it’s still there).
 When I began, I was trying to write a rather

 All of this broke my concentration somewhat, and frankly, after a while, my heart just wasn’t in it any more.